threefoldfoundation/blockchain_partners/Digibyte/helm/README.md

 ssh root@172.31.105.191 -p 32268
 Default root password is tfnow2020
 ```
-You can alternately log in with the pod IP using the following commands,
+You can alternately log in with the pod IP using the following commands.
+First get the service name and then describe it with kubectl to get the POD endpoint,

+**kubectl get svc**

 ```
 root@k8s-master:~/blockchain_partners/Digibyte/helm# kubectl get svc